Illustration of a roadheader with a view of the interior with a stone wall in the background.

 Operating principle at a glance:

-Either a roadheader or an excavator remove the soil
+Roadheader or excavator boom removes the soil

-Hydraulic thrust cylinders in the shield or a jacking frame in the launch shaft push the machine forward
+Hydraulic thrust cylinders in the shield or a jacking frame in the launch shaft push the machine forward.

 Pipe jacking or segmental lining